chrpkorir/FlatDango/README.md

-# Movie Ticket Purchase Application
+# FLATDANGO Application

-This project is a simple web-based movie ticket purchase application.
-Users can view movie details, see available tickets, and purchase a ticket if there are tickets available.
+This is a simple movie ticket purchase web app.
+User can view movie details, see available tickets, and purchase a ticket if there are tickets available.
 The app is built with HTML, CSS, and JavaScript.

 ## Features
 - Display a list of movies with details including title, runtime, showtime, and available tickets.